opentracing-contrib/java-specialagent-demo/README.md

 ### Provide your own Tracer

-A provided jar containing a `TracerFactory` provider can be used to run MicroDonuts too:
+A provided jar containing any `TracerFactory` provider can be used to run MicroDonuts too:

 ```bash
 cd microdonuts